Kuwait Airways: Privatisation plans

 Privatisation started being considered in the mid 1990s, in a period that followed the Gulf War when the carrier experienced a heavy loss on its assets.
 The company was turned into a corporation in 2004.
 A draft decree for its privatisation was approved by the government on 21 July 2008.
 Plans were to sell up to 35% of the stake to a long-term investor and another 40% allotted to the public, whereas the government would hold the remaining 25%.
 These plans also contemplated the exclusion of domestic carrier competitors, such as Jazeera Airways, as potential bidders.
 Furthermore, the government also committed to keeping the workforce invariant for at least years and those who were not to be retained would be offered the opportunity to be transferred to other government dependencies without altering their salaries and holding similar working conditions.

 In 2011, the privatisation committee valued the carrier at million, following advice by the Citigroup, Ernst & Young and Seabury.
 The process was expected to be concluded by March 2011.
-However, in that year, the committee recommended the airline to go through a reorganisation process before continuing with the privatisation programme, something that was approved by Kuwait's Council of Ministers.
+However, in October that year, the committee recommended the airline to go through a reorganisation process before continuing with the privatisation programme, something that was approved by Kuwait's Council of Ministers.
 The privatisation draft was amended and the government signed a contract with the International Air Transport Association for the provision of consultation expertise.
 The law for the privatisation of Kuwait Airways Corporation was passed in January 2013.